 East gets a little messier on the very off-the-wall sixth track, “Girlfriend.”
 Lyrically, he is at his most skeletal, and instrumentally, the horn arrangements are all over the place and poorly mixed.
 Considering how well of a grasp East seems to have on his current sound, it surprised me to see such below average production on this single.
 Luckily, he cleans it up on the boisterous eighth song, “Surrender.”
 His voice glides exceptionally better over more in-tune mixing.

 East even steps into the Gospel realm on the surprisingly haunting, “All On My Mind.”
 Vocally, this was by-in-large his best performance on the entire record, resulting in this mammoth of a pop ballad.
-Honestly, I almost wish that Sam Smith could have hopped on this cut, as it reminded me of something up his alley.
+Honestly, I almost wish that Sam Smith could have hopped on this cut, as it reminded me of something up their alley.

 “All On My Mind” was a great introduction for what the rest of the album contains.
 Although I feel like East stays on the safer side when it comes to the production at the end of this project, he leaves a lot of room for his roaring voice to be heard, especially on the grandiose, “Somebody Pick Up My Pieces.”
 When the horns and background gospel vocal enters, it’s almost like I’ve been transported to the south myself.

 East goes back to his piano on the very genuine and teary-eyed finale, “Cabinet Door.”
 Again, the gospel performance gives me goosebumps, and I specifically love the little baseball noise he makes in the middle of the track as he sings, “talking over the T.V., watching the Braves game.”